 1. Secretary.
 It shall be the duty of the secretary to keep the Constitution and Bylaws of the Association and have the same with him/her at every meeting.
 He shall cause all amendments, changes and additions to be noted thereon and shall permit the same to be consulted by members on request.

 (1) Full members shall be those members who have obtained a valid DXCC certificate from the ARRL or who have submitted proof to the association officers of personal DX contact with a minimum of 100 countries as defined in the ARRL DXCC countries list.
+Full members have full voting rights.

 (2) Associate members shall be those members who have been voted into membership but have not met the requirements of Full membership.
+Associate members have full voting rights.

 (1) Each candidate shall be sponsored by a member of NADXA, who shall be responsible for the validity of the candidate's interest, suitability and application.
 If, for any reason, the candidate is initially unsponsored, the President shall appoint a sponsor from the membership.